LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ~~~
 {: .output}

 This lets us know that git has indeed spotted the changes to our file, but that it hasn't yet staged them, so let's add
 the new version of the file to the staging area.

 ~~~
 $ git add index.md
 ~~~
-{: .bash}
+{: .language-bash }

 Now we are ready to  **commit** our first changes.
 Commit is similar to 'saving' a file to Git.
 However, compared to saving, a commit provides a lot more information about the changes we have made,
 and this information will remain visible to us later.